bartificer/programming-by-stealth/docs/pbs24.md

 The inner function is only defined here, not executed.
 However, notice that it makes use of the variable `counter`, which exists in the outer function’s scope.
 It does not declare this variable (no `var` in front of it), so it does not have its own copy, it is instead reaching up into its containing scope to access it.
 It can do this because a copy of the outer function’s scope is permanently added to the inner function using JavaScript’s _closure_ mechanism.
 The inner function does not get a copy of the variable, it gets a reference to it.

-The last thing that happens when the outer function executes is that it adds the inner function to all paragraphs as a click hander.
+The last thing that happens when the outer function executes is that it adds the inner function to all paragraphs as a click handler.

 Once the outer function finishes executing, the inner function has still not been executed even once, it has only been declared, and added as a click handler.
 Were it not for closures, the variable `counter` would have vanished into the ether when the outer function finished executing, but it has not – the inner function retains a reference to it.